Love Your Gut Microbiome

 When the microbiome is damaged cancer, anxiety, depression, UTIs, skin and respiratory allergies, etc can result.

-Decreasing intestinal inflammation is the first step to reverse gut dysbiosis.
 A high fibre diet rich in polyphenols - found in berries, cherries, apples, grapes, green tea, vegetables and dark chocolate helps to feed the good gut bacteria.

 Foods like dairy, gluten, sugar, processed oils and deli meats can contribute to inflammation and feed the bad gut bacteria creating imbalance.